bleonheart/Lilia/documentation/docs/libraries/lia.admin.md

 ## Overview

 The administrator library (`lia.administrator`) provides a comprehensive, hierarchical permission and user group management system for the Lilia framework.
 It serves as the core authorization system, handling everything from basic tool usage permissions to complex administrative operations.
-The library supports privilege inheritance, CAMI integration, and dynamic privilege registration for tools and properties.

 ---